-Although Special Case Resources are not subject to maintenance scheduling requirements, Responsible Interface Parties should report a change of status, including the expected duration, that would affect a Special Case Resource's ability to provide Capacity in the NYCA, at least two (2) business days prior to the status change.
-However, no relief will be given for failure to perform if the Special Case Resource was an Installed Capacity Supplier in any month in which a Special Case Resource event or audit occurs.
+Special Case Resources are not subject to maintenance scheduling requirements.
+However, a Special Case Resource mustshould report a change of status that would affect its ability to provide Capacity to the NYISOat least two (2) business days prior to any event in which its Capacity might be needed.
+However, no relief will be given for performance measurements if the Special Case Resource was registered in any month in which a Special Case Resource event occurs.